peterwittek/peterwittek.com/content/generating-noncommutative-monomials-with-sympy.md

 Category: Python
 Tags: Noncommutative polynomials, Python, SymPy
 Slug: generating-noncommutative-monomials-with-sympy
+Summary: A Python solution to generate monomials of noncommutative variables.

 We are not spoilt for choices to work with polynomials of noncommutative variables.
 [Yalmip](http://users.isy.liu.se/johanl/yalmip/ "Yalmip") has